tradingstrategy-ai/dex-live-algorithmic-trading-example/README.md

 Preface
 -------

-First before doing the production deployment, it is a good idea to practice the deployment on a local laptop.
+This is an example repository to do partial deployment for live trading strategies.

+You need
+- Linux / macOS laptop
+  - On Windows use Windows Subsystem for Linux (WSL)
+- Docker installation

-The preproduction set up can be more straightforward than the actual production deployment, as we shortcut few things which are the major share of the work for executing a production live trading strategy.
+This preproduction set up can be more straightforward than the actual production deployment, as we shortcut a few things here:

-Missing things
 - Security like managing the access to the private keys
 - Web frontend
-- Devops and diagnostics output
-    - Only output is Docker process stdoud
+- Devops and diagnostics output: Only output is Docker process stdout

-- `[ ]` A repository tool where you are going to manage your configuration files (Github, Gitlab, etc.)
-    - See the project structure details below
-- `[ ]` Linux / macOS laptop (Windows should work, but the command line commmands differ so much, so it is unsupported)
-- `[ ]` :ref:`Docker installation with Docker compose <managing docker images>`
-- `[ ]` Convert your backtest notebook :ref:`to a Python strategy module <>`

 # Step 1: Develop a trading strategy